Muhammed-Shabnas-PA/Banking-Analysis/README.md

 ## 🧹 Data Preparation and Exploration

 - **SQL Queries**: Extracted and cleaned raw banking data.
 Find scripts in the `SQL/` folder.
-  - `data_extraction.sql`: SQL query to pull data from source databases.
+  - SQL query to pull data from source databases.
-  - `data_cleaning.sql`: SQL query to clean and prepare data for analysis.

 - **Python EDA**: Explored data using Python (`pandas`, `matplotlib`, `seaborn`) to:
   - Check for missing values